mongodb/docs/source/core/replication.rst

 becomes eligible for election to primary, ``1`` will step down and force an election to primary.

-.. warning:: Changing the replica set configuration can, in some cases, cause the current primary to step down, which trigger a replica set election.
-This causes all connected clients to disconnect.
+.. warning:: Replica set reconfiguration can force a reelection in the replica set, which will cause the current primary to close all open :term:`client` connections.

    Perform routine replica set reconfiguration during scheduled maintenance windows.

 If a node has ``priority`` set to ``0``, it is ineligible to become primary, and will not seek elections. :ref:`Hidden
 <replica-set-hidden-nodes>`, :ref:`delayed
-<replica-set-delayed-nodes>`, and :ref:`arbiter
+<replica-set-delayed-nodes>`, and :ref:`arbiters
-<replica-set-arbiter-nodes>` have priority set to ``0``.
-Unless
+<replica-set-arbiters>` have priority set to ``0``.
+Unless configured,
-configured, all nodes have a ``priority`` setting equal to ``1``.
+all nodes have a ``priority`` setting equal to ``1``.

 .. note::